wendyverdonk93/docs/content/api/payment_methods/post-order-dotpay.md

 | payment_options                | object |                            |
 | customer                       | object |                                       |

-Please make sure you check out our dedicated documentation for [Dotpay](/payment-methods/dotpay/)
+Read more about [Dotpay](/payment-methods/dotpay/) on our documentation page.
 {{< /description >}}